yogisec/yogisec.github.io/content/posts/k8s-honeypot/index.md

 categories: ["kubernetes"]
 aliases: ["/k8s-honeypot"]
 author: "Travis"
-summary: "Analysis of real world attack captured in a Kubernetes honeypot."
+summary: "Analysis of a real-world attack captured in a Kubernetes honeypot."

 ---

 ---

-Analysis of real world attack captured in a Kubernetes honeypot.
+Analysis of a real-world attack captured in a Kubernetes honeypot.

 ---

 ### Environment High Level
 For this environment we are analyzing activity which occurred in a Kubernetes (k8s) cluster which was exposed to the Internet.
 The k8s api server was configured to allow for anonymous access.
 The anonymous user was granted administrator capabilities within the cluster.
-This was done to mirror one of the (unfortunately) commonly occuring misconfigurations which lead to clusters being compromised.
+This was done to mirror one of the (unfortunately) commonly occurring  misconfigurations which lead to clusters being compromised.

-Logs from the cluster are streamed into a splunk instanace for easy parsing.
+Logs from the cluster are streamed into a Splunk instance for easy parsing.

 ---

 ### Observed Behavior

 Each time the honeypot is created and exposed in this manner there are some common behaviors.
-As expected exposing a common webport (tcp/443) to the entire Internet a lot of bots scan looking for common security issues, or known webshells.
+As expected, exposing a common webport (tcp/443) to the entire Internet a lot of bots scan looking for common security issues, or known webshells.
 One thing I did not expect was the behavior of a 3rd party attack service management solution (censys).
-When they detect the server is actually a Kubernetes api server they query the cluster for additional information.
-They list services, roles, nodes, and all of the pods running in the cluster.
+When they detect the server is a Kubernetes api server they query the cluster for additional information.
+They list services, roles, nodes, and all the pods running in the cluster.
 Eventually though, something malicious and Kubernetes aware will discover the cluster.

 ---

 ### Initial Access
 This honeypot is configured with one expected path in by a malicious actor.
 In order to monitor for malicious behavior I start with a simple query looking at any api calls made by the `system:anonymous` user.
-It is nothing fancy, but does well as an initial "alarm" to show when something has occurred.
+It is nothing fancy but does well as an initial "alarm" to show when something has occurred.
 In Splunk this is the query:

 ```spl
 index=k8s sourcetype=kube:apiserver-audit  "user.username"="system:anonymous" |table _time, userAgent, verb, requestURI, sourceIPs{}, responseStatus.code